 Why choose Membership Rewards?

-Here’s a few quick reasons…
+Here are a few quick reasons…

 - A range of cards with different category-based earn rates, such as bonus points on travel or at supermarkets